-- (6) Emergency shelter management plans shall be required and shall be approved by the Fresno County Director of Public Works and Planning or an authorized designee. - (a) A written management plan is required for all emergency shelters to address management experience, good neighbor issues including neighborhood outreach, methods for addressing nuisance complaints, transportation, client supervision, client services, and food services. - (d) The plan shall include provisions for on-site security including lighting, security cameras, and other measures appropriate as proposed by the operator to provide for adequate health and safety of both clients and management, and to aid in avoiding potential nuisances near the site.
-The operator shall also demonstrate that emergency service providers including the Sheriff's Office, the local fire department and the appropriate ambulance operators have been adequately notified and will provide services to the shelter.
+- (4) Length of Stay - the maximum term of stay at an emergency shelter is 180 days within a consecutive 12-month period. - (5) Sufficient parking- the emergency shelter shall provide on-site parking at a rate of one space for each facility staff member, plus one space for each ten (10) beds/occupants allowed at the maximum capacity. - (6) Management emergency shelter management plans shall be required and shall be approved by the prepared and submitted to the Fresno County Director of Public Works and Planning or an authorized designee. - (a) A written management plan is required for all emergency shelters to address management experience, good neighbor issues including neighborhood outreach, transportation, client supervision, client services, and food services. - (b) The plan shall include provisions for on-site security including lighting, security cameras, knowledge/listing of available emergency service providers (Sheriff's Office, local fire department, and ambulance operators) and other measures as proposed by the operator to provide for adequate health and safety of both clients and management. - (c) The plan shall be submitted to and subject to the approval by the Director of Public Works and Planning or the Director's authorized designee before commencement of operations operation of the emergency shelter can begin. - (d) The plan shall include a floor plan that demonstrates compliance with the physical standards of this Section. - (e) The plan shall include provisions for on-site security including lighting, security cameras, and other measures appropriate to provide for adequate health and safety of both clients and management, and to aid in avoiding potential nuisances near the site.
+The operator shall also demonstrate that emergency service providers including the Sheriff's Office, the local fire department and the appropriate ambulance operators have been adequately notified and will provide services to the shelter. - (f) The operator of each emergency shelter shall submit an updated management plan to the Director of Public Works and Planning or the Director's authorized designee when it has been determined that operational modifications have occurred which warrant review.